 Aurora Cannabis (ACB) Receives a Hold from Needham

-Currently, the analyst consensus on Aurora Cannabis is a Hold with an average price target of $14.20, representing a 73.6% upside.
-In a report released today, MKM Partners also maintained a Hold rating on the stock with a C$18.00 price target.
+Currently, the analyst consensus on Aurora Cannabis is a Hold with an average price target of $12.76, representing a 71.5% upside.
+In a report issued on September 8, Ladenburg Thalmann & Co. also downgraded the stock to Hold.

 See today’s analyst top recommended stocks >>